thundra-io/thundra-examples-lambda-dotnet/thundra-logging-example/src/ThundraLoggingExample/Readme.md

 #### 4 - Enjoy your flight with Thundra!

-Visit Thundra to observe your metrics.
+Visit [Thundra](https://www.thundra.io/) to observe your metrics.
 It might take 1-2 minutes to be visible.

-_You may also have a test project depending on the options selected._